Ever Wondered Why Normal Distribution Is So Important?

 This brings us to the core of the article:

-We understood from the section above that the normal distribution is the sum of many random distributions.
-If we plot the normal distribution density function, it’s curve has following characteristics:
+If we plot the normal distribution density function, it’s curve has the following characteristics:

 The bell-shaped curve above has 100 mean and 1 standard deviation